Taking Care of Yourself

 A change in your role as parent: the role change for a parent is one of the greatest sources of stress.
 Being in the NICU disrupts your normal forms of contact with your baby.
 For instance, at first you may not know if you can touch, talk to, or feed your baby.
-Parents of babies in the NICU report their biggest stressors are not being able to hold or help care for their baby, to protect him or her from pain, or to share their baby’s birth with other family members.
+Parents of babies in the NICU report their biggest stressors are not being able to hold or help care for their baby, to protect him or her from pain, or to share their baby’s birth with other family members and friends.

 Feeling a lack of control: it is very hard for parents to know their baby is in pain and that they can’t take direct action to stop it.
 Some parents may feel confused about the way their baby acts or behaves while in the NICU.
 All of these feelings can make parents feel they have no control over events.
 In some cases, parents may also feel guilt that they cannot help their baby, may have caused an early birth, or could not prevent him or her from being ill.

 Not knowing what will happen next: one day your baby is doing well, the next day there’s a problem.
 Parents’ feelings and hopes go up and down all the time.
 The watching and waiting is hard.
 Parents want to feel like they can take some sort of direct action to make their child better.
 This is something you never expected.